 A comprehensive listing of state and community resources, agencies, and services, the Michigan Resource Guide is an invaluable aid for individuals and families dealing with traumatic brain injury and related disorders.
 You can download it at no cost at the link above.

 Whether you have a TBI, know someone who does, or just want to learn more, first-person stories are especially helpful.
 A selection follows, but feel free to write your own and send it to us at email@example.com

-- Stories and videos from brain injury survivors
+- Stories and videos by brain injury survivors (Hope After Head Injury)

 - Hall of Fame NY Giants Linebacker – and brain injury survivor — Harry Carson’s website; includes copies of his book for sale

 - Links to BIAMI survivor stories and videos